 Microsoft Project Server 2019 is the latest version of the proven server-based tool for project and portfolio management.
 The latest version is Microsoft Project Server Subscription Edition.
 As with Project Server 2016, the latest version is a feature of Microsoft SharePoint.
 You will install SharePoint 2019 and activate Project Server 2019 after purchasing the licenses.

 Project Server 2019 is a copy of Project Online as of May 2018.
 The new features in Project Server 2019 are:

 More on the new Project Server 2019 features.

 Important note: So far, the functions for agile planning methods have not been included in Version 2019.
-These can be found in the new Project for the Web (Project Plan 1) and the Project Online Desktop Client.
+These can be found in the new Project for the Web (Project Plan 1) and the Project Online Desktop Client (Project Plan 3).